-This functions is designed to work on a hierarchical tree and cut it
+This function is designed to work on a hierarchical tree and cut it

 at user-selected heights.
-It works on either outputs from
+It works with outputs from either

 hclu_hierarclust